amedmohmed925/KasherProject/DEPLOY_FIXES.md

 2. Test the `/api/health` endpoint
 3. Verify all environment variables are set
 4. Test your main API endpoints
+5. Test image upload functionality
-5. Monitor Vercel function logs for any remaining issues
+6. Monitor Vercel function logs for any remaining issues

-Your API should now work perfectly on Vercel! 🎉
+Your API should now work perfectly on Vercel with full file upload support! 🎉